cpeytier/OIC_Process_Labs/Lab1.md

 configure a variety of choices.
 This is for business users who can customize the application and make it run, without need for deep knowledge of the solution.
-In our case, we will switch to advanced mode in order to get deeper knowledge, so you need to click on *“Switch to Application View”*
+In our case, we will switch to advanced mode in order to get deeper knowledge, so you need to click on *â€œSwitch to Application Viewâ€*

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/](media/ac1abd13768270bc80cc101d56a6325a.png)

-9. You will see the detailed components of your application in the left pane of this Process builder tool (often referred to as simply “composer”).
+9. You will see the detailed components of your application in the left pane of this Process builder tool (often referred to as simply â€œcomposerâ€).
 You can see that the "first class citizens" of a process application are:
     *processes*, *forms* (the GUI), *business types* (to define business objects), *Decisions* (to create rules), *Integrations* (to link with